Hiking, Illinois, Kids, Missouri, St. Louis

 Just downstream of the towers, you can may see what looks like a small waterfall in the river.
 Visible only during low water, this is the location of the low water dam built by the Corps.
 During the winter months, the rapids are a popular spot for eagles.
 An Eagle Days festival is even held on the bridge with heated tents, spotting scopes, and other activities.

-Soon past the towers, you come to the bend of the bridge.
+You can’t miss the unique 22 degree bend towards the middle of the bridge.
 It’s hard to imagine driving across this bridge at night and navigating this curve.
 Or trying to take the narrow turn with an oncoming truck approaching.

 Old Chain of Rocks Bridge Route 66